Pakistan Railways: Heritage

-The Khyber train safari is a steam operated train between Peshawar and Attock Khurd.
-It was first opened in 1925, suspended in 1982, reopened in 1996 as Khyber steam safari, suspended again in 2006 and finally reopened in 2015 with present name.
+The Khyber train safari is a defunct steam operated train between Peshawar and Attock Khurd.
+It was first opened in 1925, suspended in 1982, reopened in 1996 as Khyber steam safari, suspended again in 2006 and finally reopened in 2015 with present name and soon abandoned again.
+A documentary film of the railway featuring its steam locomotives was made by Nick Lera in 1997 with the title Pakistan - Rails to the North West Frontier.

-Accidents
+Accidents and incidents

 Train accidents are common in Pakistan.